douglasmiranda/ddpt/README.md

 I won't cover distributed storages either for the same reason.

-But let's say your scenario is: You have to go multi-node, but only for some workers and some containers you're running, maybe it's because they are memory/cpu intensive or something like that.
+But let's say your scenario is: You have to go multi-node, but only for some workers and some containers you're running, maybe it's because they are memory/CPU intensive or something like that.
 Your Django application, some volume, maybe the database, can stay in the same node(s) and you would like a nice solution to fit that design.

 You could get something from [placement](https://docs.docker.com/compose/compose-file/#placement) in your Docker Stack/Compose files.

-"Easy" solution is: Use something like S3 for storage and any database as a service from your hosting/cloud provider and go crazy on replicate and manage your application/worker containers with Docker Swarm, that way you probably will face less issues.
+"Easy" solution is: Use something like S3 for storage and any database as a service from your hosting/cloud provider and go crazy on replicate and manage your application/worker containers with Docker Swarm, that way you probably will face fewer issues.

 ---